A family business

 The Sri Lankan government places a strong focus on dairy farming and Menike has already met three Presidents as well as many ministers and government officials in the course of her work.
-Last year, Nestlé recognised her as one of the top 100 dairy farmers in the country, praising the quality and yield of her milk as well as her farm and animal management.
+In 2017, Nestlé recognised her as one of the top 100 dairy farmers in the country, praising the quality and yield of her milk as well as her farm and animal management.
 These accolades have helped Menike to earn social recognition from her community and among her farming peers.

 “It was a huge challenge,” she says, “but I’m proud to say that I didn’t just overcome it, but soared above it to grow our little farm and educate our children.”

 Menike is always looking for ways to expand her business.
 She currently produces 40 litres of milk a day, some she keeps for her family, some she sells to people in her village, and the rest she sells to Nestlé.